Free Quiz: What’s Your Leadership Style?

 The Perfect Church Leader

 Unfortunately, churches have bought into the myth of the perfect leader, too.
-But here’s the bottom line: Most people are looking for a leader who can do all, be all, and solve all.
+But here’s the bottom line: Many people are looking for a leader who can do all, be all, and solve all.
 One person who’ll be everything we need.

 Shattering the Myth

 It’s time to shatter the myth of the perfect leader once and for all.
 Here’s how we’ll topple that statue: by looking at what’s required of leadership in a “five-star” children’s ministry.
+And by remembering, always, that Jesus was and is the only truly perfect leader!

 Lead With Your Strengths